-Senegal improved its GPI score by -0.08, which is enough to lift it nine rankings to the 53rd spot.
+Senegal improved its score on the 2018 Global Peace Index by -0.08, which is enough to lift it nine rankings to the 53rd spot.

-Burundi has risen five places in the rankings in the 2018 GPI, bringing it to the 134th ranking with an improved score of -0.087.
+Burundi rose five places in the rankings in the 2018 Global Peace Index, bringing it to the 134th ranking with an improved score of -0.087.

-The GPI indicators are categorised into three domains.
-The domain with the great improvement for Burundi was Militarisation, followed by Safety and Security, and then a small deterioration in the Ongoing Conflict domain.
+The Global Peace Index (GPI) indicators are categorised into three domains.
+The domain with the great improvement for Burundi was Militarisation, followed by Safety and Security, and then a small deterioration in Ongoing Conflict.

 Peacefulness in Iraq has improved for the second year in a row.
 Although Iraq is the world’s fourth least peaceful country, its improvement in score of 0.094 meant that it had the third largest improvement overall.

 Iraq improved significantly in the Ongoing Conflict domain, and also notably in the Safety and Security domain.
 However, it did see a deterioration in the Militarisation domain of the 2018 Global Peace Index.

 The improvement in peacefulness in Iraq occurred on both the Safety and Security and Ongoing Conflict domains.

 The percentage of refugees and IDPs as a percentage of the population fell from 12.2 to 9.7 per cent.
 Meanwhile, Iraq had a small improvement in the terrorism impact indicator.

 The political situation began to show tentative signs of stabilisation as well.
 For example, Iraq improved in both the political instability and intensity of internal conflict indicators.

 Although violence and insecurity remain prevalent, the territorial defeat of ISIL has ended the previous state of civil war.
 At the same time, brief fighting between federal government forces and the Kurdish Peshmerga also subsided.